e107inc/e107-easyshop/readme.txt

 First, download a copy of EasyShop 1.2 first, perform the upgrade following the readme.txt instructions from there.
 After a succesful conversion, overwrite the EasyShop 1.2 files with the EasyShop 1.3 files, go to Admin Area > Plugin Manager > perform the upgrade for EasyShop.

 2b. from EasyShop v1.2x:
-Overwrite the EasyShop 1.2x files with the EasyShop 1.3 files, go to Admin Area > Plugin Manager > perform the upgrade for EasyShop.
+Overwrite the EasyShop 1.2x files with the EasyShop 1.31 files, go to Admin Area > Plugin Manager > perform the upgrade for EasyShop.
+NOTE: this means that EasyShop 1.2x or 1.3 installations have to install and upgrade to 1.31 first before installing 1.4.

 2c. from EasyShop v1.3
 Overwrite the EasyShop 1.3 files with the EasyShop 1.31 files, go to Admin Area > Plugin Manager > perform the upgrade for EasyShop.
-NOTE: this means that EasyShop 1.2x installations have to install and upgrade to 1.3 first before installing 1.31.
+NOTE: this means that EasyShop 1.2x or 1.3 installations have to install and upgrade to 1.31 first before installing 1.4.

 2c. from EasyShop v1.31 - v1.34
 Overwrite the EasyShop 1.3x files with the EasyShop 1.4 files, go to Admin Area > Plugin Manager > perform the upgrade for EasyShop.